tailwind/mdbook-bookimport/book/src/test-cases/README.md

 # Test Cases

-This section contains different chapters that our test cases will use to verify that Superimport works as expected.
+This section contains different chapters that our test cases will use to verify that Bookimport works as expected.